New Edition to Column

 Boys of Summer

+As some may or may not know, the NBA's summer league has begun.
 I was fortunate to catch Kevin Durant's pro debut with the Supersonics against the Dallas Mavericks' squad of youngsters.
 Durant showed that, even though he is too young to drink or gamble, he is going to make an impact right away for the Sonics.
 Durant struggled at times with his shot but quickly grew comfortable in the low post against smaller defenders, showing off his fancy footwork and collection of post moves to the Vegas crowd.
 Despite hitting his first jumper, fellow Supersonic rookie Jeff Green looked timid in his debut.

 Here are my three favorites thus far from the Summer League in Las Vegas:

-against the Memphis Grizzlies.
+Yi Jianlian: Was I wrong in my draft column to say that this guy could be a bust?
+Absolutely.
+But Yi, playing for Team China rather than the team who drafted him (Milwaukee) has impressed many this weekend and had his own variety of go-to moves against the Memphis Grizzlies.
 Yi scored 23 points, showed an aggressive side that Chinese players don't normally show (as we have seen with Yao Ming and his growth in the NBA) and battled with second-year forward Rudy Gay, who had his own way of welcoming Yi to the league.
 Yi had a bad game the next day against the Sacramento Kings and then played well against the Cleveland Cavaliers, including hitting a buzzer beater for the win.
 Yi is making headlines that don't involve how he's playing but rather where.
 There is an ongoing dispute between his representatives and officials with the Bucks because it has been made known that China (and perhaps the NBA as well) wish for Yi to play in a market with a large Chinese population, which the Milwaukee area sorely lacks.

-Throughout the entire game, NBA TV's broadcast team kept discussing how this kid played in eight different leagues in five countries over the last year.
+Jose Juan Barea: Throughout the entire game, NBA TV's broadcast team kept discussing how this kid played in eight different leagues in five countries over the last year.
 Now I know very little about the point guard from Puerto Rico, but Jose Barea made a quick impact on me Friday night.
 Against Durant's Sonics, Barea was easily the most active of all the game's participants.
 He was similar to those college guards who never seem to stay still when they touch the ball, forcing his defenders to backpedal whenever he ran the Mavericks' offense.
 Jose ended the night with 14 points, 9 assists and left a few guards for Seattle gasping for oxygen.

-When looking at the Sixers options for their #21 pick in last week's draft, two international guards caught my attention.
+Marco Belinelli: When looking at the Sixers options for their #21 pick in last week's draft, two international guards caught my attention.
 Rudy Fernandez was my favorite of the two because he was 6'6, athletic and with a great shooting touch.
 He also has a difficult buyout that would require him to stay overseas for another season, which would have been in the Sixers' best interest where they don't have him included in next season's salary cap space and save a roster spot, while the young gun develops his game for another season.

 Belinelli made me sorry for choosing favorites.
 An inch shorter than Fernandez, Belinelli is a young shooting guard from Italy with many of the same characteristics as the Spaniard.
 Belinelli was selected before the Sixers pick at #18 by Golden State and is ready to play for the Warriors this season.
 In Saturday's Summer League game against the New Orleans Hornets, check out Marco's line: